XRaise blog

 RiskWhat it creates

-Complex setupSlower adoption
+Complex setupSlower adoption across teams

-Poor page structureHarder navigation
+Poor page structureHarder navigation and search

-Heavy interfaceLower use outside engineering
+Technical interfaceLower usage outside engineering

-Jira-first workflowLess fit for sales or marketing
+Jira-first workflowLess fit for marketing or sales

 Who should choose Confluence